 CAPE VERDE ISLANDS

 The tour to these beautiful and remote islands 450km off the coast of West Africa will be a repeat of our highly successful 2009 tour and will concentrate on locating the five endemic species – Cape Verde Sparrow, Cape Verde Buzzard, Alexander’s Swift, Cape Verde Swamp-warbler and Razo Skylark – and several endemic sub-species as well as seabirds and extralimital Western Palearctic birds including Grey-headed Kingfisher and Black-crowned Sparrow-lark in this, one of the furthest outposts of the Western Palearctic.

 Day 1 We will leave London in the morning on a direct flight to Boa Vista.
 Arriving in the early afternoon we will catch an internal flight to Santiago, where we will check into our comfortable hotel for a three-night stay.
-If time permits, we will birdwatch locally and may see our first endemic bird, Iago Sparrow.
+If time permits, we will birdwatch locally and may see our first endemic bird, Cape Verde Sparrow.
 Three nights on Santiago.